 If you plan to live on campus from May–August, there are additional room and board charges estimated at $2,000–3,000.

-CMU has partnered with Flywire (a money transfer service) to help international students make easier payments for tuition and room & board.
+CMU has partnered with Flywire (a money transfer service) to help international students make easier payments for tuition and room and board.
 Payment can be made directly from your home country to your student account.

 Undergraduate students should consult our Scholarships & Awards webpage for more information.
 The deadline for these applications is February 28.
 International students are not eligible for the Leadership Scholarship or academic entrance scholarships.